 B. Sc.
 Semester Pattern Syllabus B. Sc.
-Part II BIOTECHNOLOGY (With effect from academic session 2018-19)
+Part II BIOTECHNOLOGY

 The examination shall comprise of one theory paper, one in each semester and one practical in each Semester.
 Each theory paper will be of 3Hrs. duration and carry 100 marks.
 The internal assessment will carry 20 marks.
 The practical examination will be of at least 4 hours duration in one day and shall carry 30 marks.
 The following syllabi is prescribed on the basis of six lectures per week and 6 practical periods per batch per week.
 Each theory paper has been divided into 6 units.
 There shall be one question on every unit with internal choice for each of 14 marks & one compulsory question covering all the syllabus of Semester-III (16 marks)